This chapter is being reviewed in light of comments solicited by the Committee from the public.

 In determining whether the defendant violated the plaintiff’s rights as alleged, you should give deference to [jail] [prison] officials in the adoption and execution of policies and practices that in their judgment are needed to preserve discipline and to maintain internal security.

 The Eighth Amendment imposes duties on prison officials to provide humane conditions of confinement; to ensure that inmates receive adequate food, clothing, shelter, and medical care; and to "take reasonable measures to guarantee the safety of the inmates."
 Farmer v.
 Brennan, 511 U.S. 825, 832 (1994) (citing Hudson v.
 Palmer, 468 U.S. 517, 526–27 (1984)).
+This also includes a duty to protect prisoners from violence at the hands of other prisoners.
+Id. (internal quotation marks and citation omitted); see, e.g., Cortez v.
+Skol, 776 F.3d 1046, 1050-53 (9th Cir.2015) (holding that mother of prisoner who suffered severe brain damage after being attacked by two fellow inmates raised genuine issues on Eighth Amendment § 1983 claim in light of evidence that one prison official escorted three hostile, half-restrained, high-security prisoners through isolated prison passage in contravention of prison policy and practice).
 A prison official’s "deliberate indifference" to a substantial risk of serious harm to an inmate violates the Eighth Amendment.
-Id. at 828 (citing Helling v.
+Farmer, 511 U.S. at 828 (citing Helling v.
 McKinney, 509 U.S. 25 (1993); Wilson v.
 Seiter, 501 U.S. 294 (1991); and Estelle v.
 Gamble, 829 U.S. 97 (1976)).
 "While Estelle establishes that deliberate indifference entails something more than mere negligence, the cases are also clear that it is satisfied by something less than acts or omissions for the very purpose of causing harm or with knowledge that harm will result."
 Id. at 835.

 In Estelle v.
 Gamble, the Supreme Court held a prison official’s deliberate indifference to serious medical needs violates the Eighth Amendment.
 427 U.S. at 106.
-A serious medical need is present whenever the "failure to treat a prisoner’s condition could result in further significant injury or the ‘unnecessary and wanton infliction of pain.’"
+A serious medical need is present, when, for example, the "failure to treat a prisoner’s condition could result in further significant injury or the ‘unnecessary and wanton infliction of pain.’"
 Clement v.
 Gomez, 298 F.3d at 904 (citations omitted).
+In addition, a prisoner who suffered from a cataract in one eye, but did not suffer from pain and retained good vision in the other eye, has a serious medical need for cataract removal surgery because "his monocular blindness caused him physical injury."
+Colwell v.
+Bannister, 763 F.3d 1060, 1067 (9th Cir.2014).
+The Colwell court, when considering whether there was a serious medical need, relied on the indicators set forth in McGuckin v.
+Smith, 974 F.2d 1050, 1059-60 (9th Cir.1992), overruled in part on other grounds by WMX Technologies, Inc. v.
+Miller, 104 F.3d 1133 (9th Cir.1997) (en banc)).
+Those indicators are as follows:

 Although the Eighth Amendment also provides a minimum standard for protecting pretrial detainees from conditions of confinement that amount to punishment, claims by pretrial detainees challenging such conditions arise under the Fourteenth Amendment’s Due Process Clause: